 Outlook renders email at a max width of 600px wide.
 In the editor you might be working with an email that is 800px wide.
 Keep in mind this width change as it could be the cause for text and images rendering differently than the preview in editor suggests it will.
 If needed, you can adjust the width of your email in Outlook.
 Learn more.

 Outlook actually has an image height limit of 1728px and crops from the top down.
 Next time you see an image cropping oddly, check the total height of the image.

 Outlook PC has a couple issues with rendering animated GIFs.
 First, in Outlook PC 2007+, animated gifs do not play.
 A workaround is to make sure your opening frame is static.

 Microsoft added support for animated gifs in Outlook 365 (released in 2019)!
 However ... with the new support there are new problems.
 Outlook is having trouble scaling the animation to the correct proportion which can make the gif look stretched.
 Check your Outlook PC width and make sure your image width or your PC width is adjusted to match.
 For example, if your gif is 800px wide, adjust your Outlook PC width in the Settings tab to 800px width as well.
 In some cases, only 600px width for the email and gif may work best.

 Side Note: Outlook Mac does support animated GIFS

 Are you seeing thin horizontal lines in your design?
 This is actually a bug introduced by Microsoft in Outlook 2016 (PC).
 Below are some links that describe the issue.
 This issue has been reported to the Microsoft Outlook team.

-Outlook PC has trouble rendering some of the design trends we’ve come to admire in modern emails.
+Outlook PC has trouble rendering some of the design styles we’ve come to admire in modern emails.
 Here’s a list of design options that Outlook PC can’t render.
 Keep in mind that most subscribers are reading your emails on webmail email clients and mobile.
 Design for the most common places and let the fallbacks display where needed.

 Outlook PC will use web-safe fonts in your Font-family font stack.